List of Doraemon characters: Teacher

+Mr. Kaminari

 Mr. Kaminari (神成, Kaminari) is an old man living next to the Open Plot where Nobita and his friends play.
-It is often seen that the baseballs and footballs are breaking the glass of Kaminari's window (a woman's window in early manga chapters) or destroying one of his favorite bonsai plants. which angers Kaminari a lot.
+It is often seen that the baseballs and footballs are breaking the glass of Kaminari's window (a woman's window in early manga chapters) or destroying one of his favorite bonsai plants, which angers Kaminari a lot.
 The children always try not to anger Kaminari and play carefully.
 Recovering the ball without getting shouted at is too difficult.
 Gian and Suneo quite often break his glass and make Nobita the scapegoat to recover the ball.
 He also has a wife who rarely appears and a beautiful granddaughter, Mizue, that Nobita and other boys has a crush on.